pwn-college/pwn-college.github.io/index.md

 If you are an educator, or otherwise someone we trust, and are interested in collaborating on the modules themselves, please email us at [pwn-college@asu.edu](mailto:pwn-college@asu.edu).
 Likewise, drop us a line if you are interested in collaborating on the slides!

+# Special Thanks

+We'd like to extend a special thanks to some people who've helped make pwn.college the success that it is!

+- mahaloz (Zion Basque) for contributing challenges to pwn.college.
+- Erik Trickel for helping in the development of pedagogical concepts underlying pwn.college.
+- Adam Doupe for helping in the brainstorming of the initial concept.

 # ARCHIVED MODULES FROM THE PWN-COLLEGE BETA

 The pwn-college beta was announced at HITCON 2019 and ran until August 2020.